salihkkus/salihkkus/README.md

 # About Me:
 I'm interested in game development recently.
 I also plan to improve myself in AI and web development.
-Now , I'm studying algorithms , Android Mobile Apps, PHP , C# and game development.
+Now , I'm studying algorithms , Mobile Apps, C# and game development.
 I would like to work in gaming industry because developing a game is my childhood dream.

 ## 🌐 Socials: